DanielADennis/Automatic_Chess/README.md

 Dallin Schiffman

-Check out the project in action at https://youtu.be/0k_Jh1rKQxs
+Check out the project in action: https://youtu.be/0k_Jh1rKQxs

 # Objectives